 The same report may be executed to provide similar results but extending the criteria further out to search for files that haven’t been accessed in a longer timeframe, such as 6 months, 12 months or 3 years.

 Using these reports, you can decide whether or not these files need to be retained, in which case you would move them to a lower access tier, either Cool or Archive for long-term retention, or even delete them if they are deemed unnecessary.

 These reports are a great way to find files that haven’t been accessed in a long time and could provide an immediate cost saving associated with your Azure Storage consumption.

-Cloud Storage Manager is free to trial and start seeing insights in to your Azure Blob Storage.
+Cloud Storage Manager has free to trial.
+Start seeing insights in to your Azure Blob Storage consumption today.